Yes! You can build your own Glock handgun at home! In fact, under federal law, you can build any standard firearm at home.

 In my effort to have a non-Glock Glock (for no reason other than novelty), I went with this kit.

 I should have gone with the Glock factory kit above.
-Not only would it have been cheaper, the parts would’ve likely been better.
+Not only would it have been cheaper, but the parts would likely have been better.

 Most of the parts in this kit seemed ok (who really knows) but the striker looks like a piece of junk.
 It has worked for me so far but I might end up “upgrading” to the factory part.